goblivend/Advent-of-code/2022/README.md

 ### Day 14 :
 Was fun, even managed to create a pretty print, though the solution is a bit long will try to refactor it.
 Managed to pretty print the map and to count according to the values and not to the number of iterations

+### Day 15 :
+This one was quite tricky, tried to do it the dumb way at first (checking at each point if there was a sensor in range) and this took ages to run.
+Raph came in clutch and I saw the idea of using ranges of sight and merging them together so that's what I did and this solution is way faster to solve. quite happy the way it looks, took idea from raph but still managed to do my own code